cvmfs/doc-cvmfs/apx-rpms.rst

 **cvmfs-devel**
-    Contains the ``libcvmfs.a`` static library and the ``libcvmfs.h`` header file for use of CernVM-FS with Parrot[1].
+    Contains the ``libcvmfs.a`` static library and the ``libcvmfs.h`` header file for use of CernVM-FS with Parrot [Thain05]_.

 **cvmfs-auto-setup**
     Only available through yum.
 This is a wrapper for